 With Which One to Settle?

 When the main differences between green card and citizenship are cleared up, there still remains one point.
 Which one to chose?
 And the answer is fairly simple.
 First, consider that no matter what your long-term goals are, you always should apply for green card before citizenship.
-However, if as a permanent resident you wish to keep strong ties to you homeland, property, business outside of U.S., then citizenship isn’t quite necessary.
-But if you have firmly decided for U.S. to be your new home once and for all, then citizenship is the best option.
+However, if as a permanent resident you wish to keep strong ties to your homeland, property, business outside of U.S., then citizenship isn’t quite necessary.
+But if you have firmly decided for the U.S. to be your new home once and for all, then citizenship is the best option.

 Generally, it gets quite tricky for people to tell the differences between green card and citizenship in all details.
 Some might know the main distinctions but will scratch their head when asked about specific right and obligations.
 But you’re not going to be one of those after this post, aren’t you?